SecretFoundation/docs/docs/testnet/run-full-node-testnet.md

 ### Minimum requirements

 - 1GB RAM
-- 100GB HDD
+- 150GB SSD for Prune Everyting, or default pruining.
+500GB to 1TB premium SSD for Archive nodes.
 - 1 dedicated core of any Intel Xeon CPU with SGX through SPS.

 ### Recommended requirements

 - 4GB RAM
-- 256GB SSD
+- 256GB SSD for Prune Everyting, or default pruining.
+500GB to 1TB premium SSD for Archive nodes.
 - 2 dedicated core of any Intel Xeon CPU with SGX through SPS.
 - Known Working CPUs (E-2276G, E-2278G, E-2286G, E-2288G) Non Xeon CPUs are reported to not get updated often enough to be compliant.
 - Motherboard with support for SGX in the BIOS

-Refer to https://ark.intel.com/content/www/us/en/ark.html#@Processors if unsure if your processor supports SGX
+Refer to https://ark.intel.com/content/www/us/en/ark.html#@Processors if unsure if your processor supports SGX.

 ## Installation